pFransozi/pFransozi.github.io/_posts/2023-04-22-array-theory-algorithms.md

         self.assertEqual([120, 60, 40, 30, 24], result, "Not equal.")
 ~~~

-When all tests pass, it is possible to refactor the main code more safely.
+When all tests have passed, it is possible to refactor the main code more safely.

 ~~~ python
 class GetProductOfAllOtherElements: